|

 There are some excellent hiking and mountain biking trails throughout

-the Hope area due to its proximity to lush green forest.
-This fact
+the Hope area due to its proximity to lush green forest and fast

 Hope